 Cattle, hog futures start the week higher

-November 23, 2020 By Meghan Grebner Filed Under: Closing Futures / Livestock Briefs, Livestock, Livestock Markets, Livestock Markets, Market News, Market News
+August 2, 2021 By Meghan Grebner Filed Under: Closing Futures / Livestock Briefs, Livestock, Livestock Markets, Livestock Markets, Market News

-Lean hog futures ended the day higher ahead of the USDA’s Cold Storage report with additional support from the higher pork values during the session.
-December lean hogs closed $.82 higher at $64.95 and February lean hogs closed $1.77 higher at $67.12.
+Lean hog futures ended the day higher, supported by higher pork values and long-term demand optimism.
+August lean hogs closed $1.30 higher at $107.50 and October lean hogs closed $1.47 higher at $89.50.

-Butcher hog prices at the Midwest cash markets are steady at $42.
-At Illinois, slaughter sow prices were $2 to $4 lower with moderate to good demand for moderate to heavy offerings at $28 to $41.
-Barrow and gilt prices were weak with moderate demand for moderate offerings at $36 to $42.
-Boars ranged from $15 to $19 and $5 to $8.
+Butcher hog prices at the Midwest cash markets are $3 lower from last week’s test at $70.
+At Illinois, slaughter sow prices were $3 higher with good demand for heavy offerings at $64 to $83.
+Barrow and gilt prices were $1 lower with moderate to good demand for moderate to heavy offerings at $64 to $74.
+Boars ranged from $45 to $50 and $10 to $12.

 Your email address will not be published.